 Museums and Galleries Exhibition Tax Relief presents a rare opportunity for entities operating within the museums and galleries sector to obtain a cash rebate from HMRC.
 The flexibility of the conditions of the relief means that a wide range of exhibitions will qualify.
 Furthermore, the significant amounts of the additional deduction and tax credits available could change a potentially financially unviable exhibition into a genuine and realistic opportunity.
 This will allow museums and galleries to run more exhibitions that visitors want to see.

 Our experienced tax consultancy team at Armstrong Watson LLP are well placed to assist you in making a Museums and Galleries Exhibition Tax Relief claim.
-To find out more about creative industry tax reliefs and the other ways we can help your organisation, please get in touch.
+To find out more about creative industry tax reliefs and the other ways we can help your organisation, please visit our website.

 For help and advice regarding Museum and Galleries Tax Relief please get in touch with Olivia Rawlinson.Contact Olivia